Calvinfr96/data-structures-and-algorithms/Data_Structures/singly_linked_lists.md

     - Insertion and Deletion can be expensive.
     - Can be quickly accessed at a specific index (random access).
 - Linked Lists are a better choice than arrays when if insertion and deletion are more important than random access.
+## Pushing
+- The singly linked list constructor defines an instance with a length of 0 and the head and tail set to null.
+This would be the equivalent of an empty array.
+- When pushing the first item (node) onto a singly linked list, that node should be assigned as both the head and tail of the list and the length of the list should be incremented by one.
+- When pushing a second node onto the end of the list.
+The tail of the list should be updated to be that node and the pointer of the head should be updated to point to the second node.
+To add a third item, you have the current tail point to that item and update the tail to be that item.
+## Pushing Pseudocode
+- The function should accept a value, create a new node based on that value, and add it to the singly linked list.
+- If the list is empty (no head), the head and tail of the list should be set as the node being pushed.
+- If the list is not empty, the pointer of the tail should be updated from null to the node being pushed and the tail of the list should be updated to be that node.
+- Finally, increment the length by one and return the linked list.